kensanata/spellcasters/Wogan.md

 **Ice gate** (3) weakens the veil of the world separating Jötunheim from your current realm anywhere within 20ft of you.
-You can fill this space with a snow avalanche up to 5ft high.
-Anybody caught in the area except for you must save vs. paralysis or be buried by the snow.
+You can fill this space with a snow up to 5ft high.
+Anybody caught in the area except for you must save vs. paralysis or be swept off their feet and buried by the snow.
 One buried, victims are immobilised and suffocate in 10min unless dug out by others.
 For the next 10min, anybody in the target area can walk over to Jötunheim, if they want to.
 Note that when in Jötunheim without appropriate equipment and clothing, the cold kills you in 2h.
-If you cast the spell in Jötunheim, you can cross over to Midgard, the realm of humans.
+If you cast this spell in Jötunheim, you can cross over to Midgard, the realm of humans.
 The gate leads to the patch of snow nearest to your last location on Midgard.
 If you have never been to Midgard, it's a random, snow-covered mountain.

 **Werewolf** (3) turns you into a werewolf: immune to normal weapons.
 You can fall from incredible heights without taking damage.
 Fire and